 Knowing that there is a staggering amount of information, we are taking guidance from Center for Disease Control, Washington State Department of Health, and the Archdiocese, Office for Catholic Schools.
-Specifically, we are following directives outlined in Washington State Department of Health's K-12 Schools - Fall 2020-2021 Toolkit.
+Specifically, we are following directives outlined in Public Health - Seattle & King County's King County Schools COVID-19 Response Toolkit, Guidance for K-12 public and private school and district staff.